adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 Later on, Device A sends an update to the same entity.
 It, however, still has version 1 of the entity.
 The server will reject that because of a version mismatch.

+The Version field is maintained by the central (sever-side) SDK.
+Do not maintain this field yourself.

 ### The Deleted field

 When you are operating a service with an offline scope, you can't just delete entities.
 If an entity is deleted